payelsaha85/code-assignment/README.md

 Installation
 The application is build with Spring Boot 2 and would get deployed within the SpringBoot contained Tomcat server.
 Please build and run the customer-statement-processor-0.0.1-SNAPSHOT.jar.
-Use below command to start locally java -jar target/customer-statement-processor-0.0.1-SNAPSHOT.jar
+To start locally please use the below command java -jar target/customer-statement-processor-0.0.1-SNAPSHOT.jar

 Contributor